Geeksltd/Programming.Tips/docs/CodeComments.md

 #### Informative Comments

-&nbsp;&nbsp; It is sometimes useful to provide basic information with a comment.
+It is sometimes useful to provide basic information with a comment.
 For example:

 ```c#
 // format matched kk:mm:ss EEE, MMM dd, yyyy